iWinston/typeorm-plus/docs/caching.md

 }
 ```

-Also you can set a "cache id":
+Also, you can set a "cache id":

 ```typescript
 const users = await connection